 Welcome to St Michael's Church, Otterton, Devon

-We have recently launched an appeal to safeguard the future of our beautiful church - see below.
+We have recently launched an appeal to safeguard the future of our beautiful church - Read about our Community project here

 Priced £4.50, Introspection is on sale at The Fairlynch Museum, East Budleigh Community Shop and Otterton Community Shop.